kevin-j-m/kjm-blog/content/posts/wrapping-up-rails-exceptional-behavior.md

 date = 2021-03-28T14:15:20-04:00
-tags = ["ruby", "rails", "debugging"] summary = "Putting a bow on our investigation"
+tags = ["ruby", "rails", "debugging"] summary = "Putting a bow on our investigation" description = "In our last post, we encountered some inconsistent behavior between Rails 5 and Rails 6.
+Now that we've identified the inconsistency, we'll explain why it's happening."
 +++

 ## Exceptional Behavior in Rails